GitHJet/Machine-Learning-and-Data-Science/ML by Andrew Ng/ML Exercises/README.md

 ```
 One effective strategy for choosing ϵ_init is to base it on the number of units in the network.
 A good choice of ϵ_init is ϵ_init=6√(L_in−L_out), where L_in=sl and L_out=sl+1 are the number of units in the layers adjacent to Θ(l).

+## Week 5 - Regularized Linear Regression and Bias v.s.
+Variance

+Learning Points:
+1. Bias-variance tradeoff

+**Bias-variance tradeoff**

+Models with high bias are not complex enough for the data and tend to underfit, while models with high variance tend to overfit the training data.
+If both train error and cross validation error are high when number of training example increases, there is a high bias problem in the model.